A categorical action on quantized quiver varieties: Hecke correspondences and categorical actions

 For $j\neq i$, we have that $p_1^*c_1(\mathscr{L}_j)=p_2^*c_1(\mathscr{L}_j')$, but for $i$, these are independent classes.
 Thus, we have that which is integral if and only if $a_i,b_i,a_j-b_j\in \Z$. \end{proof}

-Thus more generally, using Proposition \ref{twist-exist}, we can define such an action where we choose any quantization corresponding to differential operators in a line bundle on each $X^\la_\mu$, not just the particular one we have fixed.
+Thus more generally, using Proposition \ref{twist-exist}, we can define such an action where we choose any quantization corresponding to differential operators in a line bundle on each $X^\la_\xi$, not just the particular one we have fixed.
 If we instead choose a not necessarily integral twist $\chi=\sum a_ic_1(\mathscr{L}_i)$, we only know at the moment how to construct a categorical action of the smaller Lie algebra generated by the simple root spaces where $a_i$ is integral.

-This observation is particularly interesting in the case where $\mathfrak{g}$ is affine, $\la$ is the basic fundamental weight and $\mu=n\delta$.
-In this case, the $\C^*$-invariant section algebra $\Gamma(\fM^\la_\mu;\A_\mu)^{\C^*}$ is a spherical symplectic reflection algebra for $S_n\wr \gamma$, where $\gamma$ matches $\fg$ under the Mackay correspondence by \cite{EGGO,Gorrem,Losq}; this phenomenon of functors associated to roots appearing when particular functions on the parameter space are integral is quite suggestive in connection with Etingof's conjecture relating finite dimensional modules for these symplectic reflection algebras to affine Lie algebras \cite{EtiSRA}.
-However, the form of these conjectures suggest that there are functors associated to all roots where $\sum _ia_i\om_i^\vee(\al)\in \Z$.
-Bezrukavnikov and Losev are currently investigating such functors at the moment, taking the approach of defining them using a categorical lift of the Weyl group action \cite{BeLo}.
+This observation is particularly interesting in the case where $\mathfrak{g}$ is affine, $\la$ is the basic fundamental weight and $\xi=n\delta$.
+In this case, the $\C^*$-invariant section algebra $\Gamma(\fM^\la_\xi;\A_\xi)^{\C^*}$ is a spherical symplectic reflection algebra for $S_n\wr \gamma$, where $\gamma$ matches $\fg$ under the Mackay correspondence by \cite{EGGO,Gorrem,Losq}.
+This phenomenon of functors associated to roots appearing when particular functions on the parameter space are integral is quite suggestive in connection with Etingof's conjecture relating finite dimensional modules for these symplectic reflection algebras to affine Lie algebras \cite{EtiSRA}.
+In fact, since the first version of this paper appeared as a preprint, Bezrukavnikov and Losev \cite{BLet} have proven this theorem using the functors that arise this way.